mlaursen/react-md/packages/documentation/components/Demos/Menu/NestedDropdownMenus.md

 4. **To fix a Safari bug, the nested menus will be portalled**.

-The nested menus will be portalled out of the menu due to a weird visual bug that ocurrs within Safari.
+The nested menus will be portalled out of the menu due to a weird visual bug that occurs within Safari.
 For some reason, if you have `overflow` set along with a parent that has `position` set to something other than static, the `position: fixed` element will not be visible.
 To work around this, the nested menus portal out of the parent menu so they can be displayed.
-Funilly enough, it _is_ still rendered and you can click it, but you just can't see anything.
+Funnily enough, it _is_ still rendered and you can click it, but you just can't see anything.

 The example below will create an infinitely generating dropdown menu example